goatshriek/stumpless/docs/development.md

 available, as well as any of a number of supported build systems.
 [GNU Make](https://www.gnu.org/software/make/) is one of the most well-known ones, and so most if not all examples you will find in stumpless documentation use it.
-However, other tools support CMake as well.
+If you prefer to use something else, there is plenty of support for CMake in other build systems.
 For example, Visual Studio has CMake support built in so that you can build targets in a CMake project easily within the IDE itself.

 The `CMakeLists.txt` file contains the build specification for stumpless, and is worth browsing through if you are curious about where configuration checks, source and test files, and other build targets are specified.

 There are a number of other dependencies for working on stumpless, but they are less noteworth as you may not find yourself interacting with them.
 For example,